davidfauth/Weighted-Doc-Graph-PageRank/README.md

 # Getting Started

-This Mortar project is a generic framework for calculating Pageranks for the nodes of any directed graph.
-There are two example scripts which demonstrate its use. `patents-pagerank` runs Pagerank on a graph of patent citation relationships to find which organizations produce the most influential patents. `twitter-pagerank` runs Pagerank on a graph of Twitter follower relationships to find the most influential Twitter users.
-Alternatively, you can configure the template script `my-pagerank` to run Pagerank on your own data (see the last section of this README).
+This Mortar project uses generic framework for calculating Pageranks for the nodes of the DocGraph data graph.
+This project is based on a more generic Mortar developed project that you can find at Mortar's Github [page](http://www.github.com/mortardata/mortar-pagerank.git)
 Regardless of which you choose, there are some steps to get started:

 1. [Signup for a Mortar account](https://app.mortardata.com/signup)
 1. [Install the Mortar Development Framework](http://help.mortardata.com/#!/install_mortar_development_framework)